 - 50.1.
-Before undertaking a regulated procurement exercise the Relevant Officer shall take into account the social, economic and environmental impacts of the proposed Contract and whether the Contract will contribute to the achievement of sustainable development in accordance with the Sustainable Procurement Duty and the Council's Sustainable Procurement Policy https://www.orkney.gov.uk/Service-Directory/P/sustainable-procurement.htm. - 50.2.
+Before undertaking a regulated procurement exercise the Relevant Officer shall take into account the social, economic and environmental impacts of the proposed Contract and whether the Contract will contribute to the achievement of sustainable development in accordance with the Sustainable Procurement Duty and the Council's Sustainable Procurement. - 50.2.
 For any procurement equal to or greater than £4,000,000, the Council must consider whether to impose community benefit requirements as part of the procurement. - 50.3.
-The Relevant Officer will consider under CSO 50.1, only factors that are relevant and proportionate to the proposed Contract. - 50.4.
+The Relevant Officer will consider, under CSO 50.1, factors that are relevant and proportionate to the proposed Contract, including but not limited to sustainable procurement award criteria. - 50.4.
+The Relevant Officer will consider under CSO 50.1 whether the Contract is determined as either a 'relevant' or 'priority' contract in terms of impact on Climate Change in accordance with Scottish Government, Sustainable Procurement Tools Guidance. - 50.5.
 The Relevant Officer will ensure that a Sustainable Procurement Impact Assessment (SPiA) s carried for all procurement exercises for all relevant goods, services and works contracts where there is potential to minimise the use of carbon-based energy and its associated emissions.